RohamDev/Python-First/README.md

 # Python-First
-Hello Guys, Its My First Python Programm.
+Hello Guys, Its My First Python Program.
+Its Number Guesseing Game, Try it.
+Lemme Know If You Like It ,3 ;)